cablehead/levee/docs/http.md

 - `tobuffer([buf])`

     Convenience to stream the entire response body into a buffer.
-If the optional *buf* is not provided, a new buffer will be created and returned.
+If the optional *buf* is not provided, a new buffer will be created.
+On success the buffer is returned, otherwise an integer less than 0 and an err code will be returned.

 - `save(name)`